weesvisje/docs/docs/how-it-works/big-peer.md

 ordered in the that way for everyone, ever after.
 If two actions are totally unrelated, they can be ordered any way the system chooses.
 By way of example:

-Imagine that you have two collections: Followers and Pictures.
-Before adding your holiday snaps to Pictures, you remove your boss from Followers.
-If these two independent actions were re-ordered by an eventually consistent system, bad things could happen.
-Causal Consistency ensures that the boss is removed _before_ the pictures are visible, regardless of the vagaries of networks, connections, and ordering of messages.
+Imagine that you have two collections: Menus and Orders.
+First, you add a new item to the menu, and then create an order that points to the new item.
+If these two independent actions were re-ordered by an eventually consistent system, some devices could see that the menu item referenced in the order does not exist.
+Causal Consistency ensures that the menu item is added _before_ the order is created, regardless of the vagaries of networks, connections, and ordering of messages.
 Transactional Causal Consistency means that we can apply this constraint across any number of related changes, across multiple documents, in multiple collections, as long as they are within the same